 The matter of Baby M was a long, emotionally draining case that received attention across the nation, leaving experts to question the ethics behind surrogacy.
 Some states, such as New York, prohibited surrogacy for decades.
-It was just recently that gestational surrogacy was made legal in New York as of February 15, 2021.
-New York Governor, Andrew Cuomo, argued that the surrogacy ban was harmful towards same-sex couples and new law was introduced with strict regulations on ethical surrogacy practices.
+It was just recently that gestational surrogacy was made legal in New York — February 15, 2021.
+New York Governor Andrew Cuomo argued that the surrogacy ban was discriminatory towards same-sex couples, and new law was introduced with strict regulations on ethical surrogacy practices.

-These complexities are why it's recommended to hire a lawyer and work with a surrogacy agency.
+These state-by-state differences and complexities are why it's recommended to hire a lawyer and work with a surrogacy agency.
 Although those expenses can make surrogacy costly, they are worth it to ensure peace of mind and a smooth process.

 Success rates of surrogacy

 The age of your gestational surrogate, egg donor, and parent who provides sperm are three factors that may affect surrogacy success rate.